abetusk/dev/wiki/AVL-Tree.md

 | $\Delta h _ {y'}$ | $1$ | $\rlap{0}/$ | $\rlap{0}/$ |
 | $\Delta h _ {z'}$ | $\rlap{0}/$ | $\rlap{0}/$ | $\rlap{0}/$ |

+If the height of the altered subtree changes, nodes above will need to be recursively updated in the same way.

 Deletion
 ---